 The 15 ARCs work collaboratively to address national research priorities, with individual ARCs providing national leadership in their areas of expertise.

-The ARC KSS is funded by an NIHR grant to develop an infrastructure around our eight research themes.
+The NIHR ARC KSS is funded by an NIHR grant to develop an infrastructure around our eight research themes.
 Many NHS Trusts, health and social care providers, third sector organisations, emergency services, higher education institutes and charities have also committed to co-funding the ARC KSS to support applied health and social care research and/or implementation within the communities that they serve.

 In addition, the ARCs work collaboratively to address national research priorities, with individual ARCs providing national leadership in their areas of expertise.
 ARC KSS is the national lead for social care.
 This means that we are committed to delivering national impact in social care through strategic direction, driving collaborative work across NIHR ARCs in England and maximising efficiency and impact for the benefit of patients and the public, health and care services and broader economic gain.